-• Unfunded Pension and Other Post-Employment Benefits (OPEB) Obligations
+• Unfunded Pension and Other Post-Employment Benefits ("OPEB") Obligations

-The State currently has unfunded Pension and OPEB obligations totaling at least \$38.5 billion and the bond rating agencies are thankfully scrutinizing these liabilities more carefully.
-The Committee recommends that the General Assembly adopt policies to address these liabilities.
-See General Fund Analysis-Other and Appendix A for more detail.
+The State currently has unfunded Pension and OPEB obligations totaling \$42.0 billion.
+The bond rating agencies are scrutinizing these liabilities and measures to address them more carefully.
+Regarding OPEB, in December 2019 S&P wrote that "Funded ratios remain low and are not projected to materially improve given persistent underfunding and minimal pursuit of plan modifications."
+The Committee recommends that the General Assembly adopt policies to address these liabilities, including a continuing appropriation to the Solvency Fund.
+See (General Fund Analysis-Other beginning on page 15 and Appendix A) for more detail.